smaclell/smaclell.github.io/_drafts/principle-of-least-privelege-for-code.md

 what about tests?
 The exception I would make to this is allowing test classes to access internal classes.
 As little as you can in web API's
-Consider the future, wait until then to act on it.
+Consider the future, wait until then to act on it. namespaces

+Conclusion

+Minimize API.
+Use the language to your advantage to do exactly what you want.

 Notes
 -------------------------------------------------------------------------------